 Andy also leads a Project Management Office within the RCGP that concentrates on the development and establishment of educational resources and guidance to enhance and develop the skills of healthcare professionals to support positive patient outcomes.

 Dr Anish Kotecha has been a GP partner in South Wales since 2015.
 In that space of time, he has developed a diverse portfolio career including many roles for the RCGP.
 He has been an assessor for the RCGP accreditation team for a few years and then become the clinical lead for the PCI accreditation team.

 He is passionate about the role personalised care can have both for healthcare practitioners and patients alike.
 He is keen to streamline the accreditation process and is also looking to develop strategic alliances between the PCI team and applicants.

 Dr Jenni Naisby is a Clinical Support Fellow for the Personalised Care Institute, supporting the education programme and evaluation.
 Dr Naisby is passionate about working in partnership with people both in their care and within clinical research.

 Dr Naisby is a Physiotherapist and Senior Lecturer in Physiotherapy.
 She has clinical, teaching and research experience that will allow her to support the Personalised Care Institute vision of educating and inspiring health and care professionals to deliver universal personalised care.
 With a specific interest in supported self-management, Dr Naisby has completed research in this area and the role of health and care professionals in empowering individuals.

-Programme Governance and Impact Manager, Personalised Care Institute
+Senior Programme Manager, Personalised Care Institute

 Hayley is responsible for leading the development of the PCI education programme including webinars, eLearning, podcasts, blogs, website content, ambassadors, conferences, external comms and stakeholder engagement.